6.6.2.External login provider configuration

 - Name your project and create it:

 - If the API Manager page isn’t already open, open the console menu and select “API manager”.
-On the left, click “Credentials”.
+On the left, click “Credentials” and then select your project.

 - Click “Create credentials”, then select “OAuth client ID”.